arahi7860/sql-intro/readme.md

 ##### Usability

 - Documents (i.e. JSON objects) correspond to native data types in many programming languages (like mongo + JSON)
-- Documents can contain data that is variable, no need for migrations
+- Documents can contain data that varies or is incomplete, no need for migrations

 ##### High Performance